Arctic Climate Predictions: Pathways to Resilient, Sustainable Societies ARCPATH

-aim to improve observations of the status of Europe's coastal waters by linking existing observation systems and developing new methods.
-Period: 2015-2019.
-SMHI contact: Bengt Karlson.
+The overall aim of the project is to improve observations of the status of Europe's coastal waters by linking existing observation systems and developing new methods.
+The EU Marine Directive is one …

-project will estimate Nitrogen FIXation in past and future climates of the Baltic Sea.
-Period: 2014-2017.
-SMHI Contact: Kari Eilola
+The NFIX project will estimate Nitrogen FIXation in past and future climates of the Baltic Sea.

-develops a system for tracking oil spills and other hazardous substances and is used by authorities around the Baltic Sea.
-SMHI contact: Anders Höglund.
+The HELCOM Seatrack Web system is a system for tracking oil spills and other hazardous substances and is used by authorities around the Baltic Sea.

-will support the growth of commercial marine activities in the Gulf of Bothnia region.
+The purpose of the Smart Sea project is to support the growth of commercial marine activities in the Gulf of Bothnia region.
 The key idea is that sustainable growth can only be attained by planning …

 Vattenförvaltningen is an internal project at the SMHI aimed at maintaining and developing good services at smhi.vattenweb.se.
 The vattenweb website supports the management of Swedish water bodies by making measurements and model data available to decision makers and the public.
 Research topics are sustainable use of water resources, contaminants, and good ecological status.

 Vetenskapsrådet Fyrskepp aim to reconstruct and project Baltic Sea climate variability in the period 1850-2100 using long records of recently digitized lightship data and employing a high-resolution regional climate model for attribution studies.
 Period: 2013-

 Vetenskapsrådet Baltic natural oxygenation project will determine effects of natural oxygenation of previously anoxic bottoms of the Baltic proper, and the subsequent return to anoxia, on the capacity of sediments to recycle/sequester biogenic elements.

 ADSIMNOR - Advanced Simulation of Arctic Climate Change and Impact on Northern Regions